iannn07/S5-BDA-Project-House-ROI-Forecasting/README.md

 ## Project Structure

-This project is will implementing Cross Industry Standard Process for Data Mining (CRISP - DM), which includes
+This project is will implementing Cross Industry Standard Process for Data Mining (CRISP - DM), which includes:

 1. Business Understanding
 2. Data Understanding